WeWork faces U.S. SEC inquiry over possible rule violations: Bloomberg

 WeWork and the SEC declined to comment.

-Reporting by Uday Sampath in Bengaluru; Editing by Anil D'Silva and Maju Samuel
+Reporting by Uday Sampath in Bengaluru, additional reporting by Herbert Lash in New York; Editing by Marguerita Choy and Maju Samuel